a11599/pmi/README.md

 wlink @hello.lnk
 ```

-Of course, you can (and should use) a makefile for larger projects.
+Of course, you can (and should) use a makefile for larger projects.
 This was omitted here for simplicity.
-Check out the [tmodplay](https://github.com/a11599/tmodplay) repository for a PMI application with a more complete DOS/Windows build environment setup.
+Check out the [tmodplay](https://github.com/a11599/tmodplay) repository for a PMI application with a more complex DOS/Windows build environment setup.

 The benefit of Win32 object format and PE flat memory executable is the obvious simplicity of the assembly source code.
 No need to use segment directives or groups.
 Just put all your code to `section .text`, data to `section .data` and uninitialized data to `section .bss`.
 The Win32 format automatically assumes and generates 32-bit code in all segments.

 Linker options are also pretty simple.
-Set the stub option to pmi.exe, the start option to the global label for your application entry point, stack to the amount of wanted stack space.
+Set the stub option to `pmi.exe`, the start option to the global label for your application entry point, stack to the amount of wanted stack space.
 Use either `Windows NT` or `Windows NT TNT` form.
 PMI supports both, but you need to use `Windows NT TNT` if the application must be compatible with Windows DOS boxes (otherwise Windows will try to execute the PE itself which will probably generate a fault pretty soon).

 The hello world application above contains `call pmi()` instructions.
 The `pmi()` macro is defined in `pmi.inc` and provides a convenient way to call PMI services from your application.
 See the chapter below on PMI's API and the `pmi.inc` include file.